mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 **[[week5|Week 5]]:** Pivoted to the Product of Programmatic Experts (PoE) system - a force-based approach where small expert functions are synthesized and composed dynamically.
 This solved the Taichi compilation issues and allowed for composability.

 **[[week6|Week 6]]:** Added inter-particle interactions, automated error correction, and a kernel accumulator for preserving generated code.
-The system could now handle behaviors like "particles repel each other."
+The system could now handle behaviors like "_particles repel each other._"

 **[[week7|Week 7]]:** Implemented behavior decomposition for complex descriptions, intelligent species management, and boundary behaviors.
 This allowed handling descriptions like "_fish school together and avoid predators_."

 **[[week8|Week 8]]:** Built dynamic state generation system that automatically creates required states from behavior descriptions, paired with Jinja2 templates for structuring the final sketch assembly.

-**[[week9|Week 9]]:** Expanded beyond force-based behaviors to support artificial life patterns including cellular automata, slime molds, and multi-phase systems.
-Created new expert types for state transitions.
+**[[week9|Week 9]]:** Expanded beyond force-based behaviors to support alife patterns including cellular automata, slime molds, and multi-phase systems.
+Created new expert types (visual/drawing, utility, interaction) for state transitions.

-**[[week10|Week 10]]:** Shifted to direct synthesis for expert functions using Gemini 2.0 Flash with detailed physics-aware prompts, while maintaining Jinja2 templates for final sketch organization.
+**[[week10|Week 10]]:** Shifted to direct synthesis for expert functions using Gemini 2.0 Flash with detailed Tölvera and Taichi-aware prompts, while maintaining Jinja2 templates for final sketch organization.
 Built full tracing system for debugging.

-**[[week11|Week 11]]:** Created the full Textual UI with real-time sketch generation, natural language refinement with diff highlighting, and an interactive tutorial system.
+**[[week11|Week 11]]:** Created the full Textual UI with sketch generation, natural language refinement with diff highlighting, and a tutorial system.

 **[[week12|Week 12]]:** Added automatic error recovery through a repair button, conversation memory for maintaining context, and two-step refinement process.
-Created [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) showcasing the complete Natural Language Interface.
+Created a [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) showcasing the complete Natural Language Interface.

 ### Final Architecture